2025-2026 Edition

 This series of classes will provide the practice of T'ai Chi Chuan as a moving meditation and health maintenance exercise.
 This process involves both physical and nonphysical work and introduces T'ai Chi as an exercise of consciousness.
 There will also be recommended reading selections in the history and philosophical underpinnings of T'ai Chi.
 No pre-requisite for this course.
 Each class will consist of physical practice of the T'ai Chi sequence of movements / postures, also discussion including history of and principles of T'ai Chi.

-MUSCULAR STRENGTH/ENDURANCE COURSES
+MUSCULAR STRENGTH/ENDURANCE

-Total Body Fitness (PHED BC1515)
+Total Body Fitness:

 A fitness course to increase total body fitness through cardio and strength training.
 Course includes proper form and usage on all types of cardio equipment including treadmills, ellipticals, arc trainers, stationary bicycles, and rowers plus a variety of muscular strength exercises.
 This course is designed for all fitness levels with variations and progressions so that all students can safely move through classes which will have both a cardio and strength component.

-SPECIAL COURSES
+SPECIAL TOPICS:

 This course is designed to teach students the process of identifying, setting, and achieving a specific health behavior change goal within the Wheel of Health.
 The course will consist of short lectures, discussions, and individual health coaching sessions.
 Action steps towards the health goal will be expected each week outside of class meeting times.

-INDEPENDENT STUDY (PHED BC2799)
+Independent Study (PHED BC2799)

 Cross-Listed Courses